10+ Things to Do in Lexington & Concord, MA

 Munroe Tavern

 On the day before the Battle of Lexington, Munroe Tavern served as a meeting spot for colonials and minutemen.
-The next day, retreating British troops overtook the tavern and turned the tavern into a field hospital for the wounded.
+The next day, retreating British troops overtook the tavern and turned it into a field hospital for the wounded.
 Today, the preserved Munroe Tavern is run by the Lexington Historical Society.

 Hancock Clarke House